 Graham Price, Director of Development and Environmental Services Glen Innes Severn Council engaged Michelle McKemey of Melaleuca Enterprises Environmental Consultancy Services to undertake the comprehensive State of the Environment report for 2005-09.
 Michelle McKemey is an environmental scientist with 14 years experience in the profession.
+In 2013 that report has been reviewed by internal staff to examine the changes since that time and update accordingly.

 The State of the Environment reporting was undertaken in accordance with the guidelines laid out in the NSW Government (1999) document 'Environmental Guidelines: State of the Environment Reporting By Local Government: Promoting Ecologically Sustainable Development'.
 These guidelines recommend that the 'Pressure-State-Response' method is used to identify the impacts, conditions and actions related to each of the eight environmental sectors- that is, land, air, water, biodiversity, waste, noise, Aboriginal heritage and non-Aboriginal heritage.
 'Pressure' means the impacts that human activities have on their immediate environment and their natural surroundings.
 'State' is defined as the current and projected state (or condition) of the environment.
 'Response' refers to the response of councils, government agencies, industries and communities to the pressures on, and state of, the environment (NSW Government 1999).
 These categories are interlinked, as can be seen in Figure 1.

 Furthermore, Councils must identify and apply appropriate environmental indicators for each environmental sector, considering and applying the pressure-state-response model.
 An environmental indicator is defined as an aspect of the natural world or built environment that can be monitored to provide information on environmental conditions and trends.
 Environmental indicators include physical, chemical, biological and socio-economic measures of the environment (such as measurements of contaminants in soil, of the health of fish species and of the number of motor vehicles per household) that can be used to assess natural resources and environmental quality (NSW Government 1999).